Implementation and verification of coherent error suppression using randomized compiling for Grover's algorithm on a trapped-ion device: Appendix

-Fig. \ref{fig:grover_1sol_cir} illustrates the quantum circuit of the six-qubit Grover's algorithm with one solution.
-In the initialization (Init.) circuit, the Hadamard ($H$) gate is applied to all qubits.
-An oracle circuit uses five controlled-$Z$ ($\mathit{C5Z}$) gates and $X$gates to build the quantum circuit.
-The presence or absence of the $X$ gate depends on the oracle.
-A QAA circuit comprises a $\mathit{C5Z}$, $H$ and $X$ gates.
-Therefore, the Grover's algorithm using one solution requires two $\mathit{C5Z}$ gates.
-As mentioned above, gate operation on NISQ devices is limited to the single- or two-qubits gate, which requires circuit decomposition.
+The quantum circuit of the six-qubit Grover's algorithm with one solution is shown in Figure~\ref{fig:grover_1sol_cir}.
+In the initialization circuit, the Hadamard (\(H\)) gate is applied to all qubits to prepare the uniform superposition.
+The oracle circuit uses \(C5Z\) gates and \(X\) gates to mark specific bitstring with phase.
+The presence or absence of the \(X\) gate depends on the oracle.
+A QAA circuit comprises a \(C5Z\), \(H\), and \(X\) gates.
+Therefore, the Grover's algorithm using one solution requires two \(C5Z\) gates.

+As mentioned above, gate operation on NISQ devices is limited to the single- or two-qubit gates, which requires circuit decomposition.
 On NISQ devices, the infidelity of a two-qubit gate is about an order of magnitude greater than that of a single-qubit gate.
 Therefore, the number of the two-qubit gate significantly affects noise generated by the algorithm when implementing quantum circuits in a device.

-There are various decomposition techniques for the multi-controlled-$Z$ gate \cite{CnXgate_decomposition_with_ancilla, CnZgate_decomposition_without_ancilla}.
-Herein, we use a decomposition technique that employs ancilla qubits and Toffoli gates, as shown in Fig. \ref{fig:c5z_gate_decomp}.
-The $\mathit{C5Z}$ gate can be decomposed with four ancilla qubits and eight Toffoli gates along with a controlled-$Z$ ($\mathit{CZ}$) gate.
-The implementation of a typical Toffoli gate requires six controlled-$X$ ($\mathit{CX}$) gates, as shown in Fig. \ref{fig:toffoli_decomp_cir} \cite{toffoli_to_cx_decomp}.
-The same logic can be realized by replacing the Toffoli gate with a relative-phase Toffoli gate in the decomposition of the multi-controlled-$Z$ gate \cite{cnz2rptoffoli_gate}.
+There are various decomposition techniques for the multi-controlled-\(Z\) gate \cite{CnXgate_decomposition_with_ancilla, CnZgate_decomposition_without_ancilla}.
+Herein, we use a decomposition technique that employs ancilla qubits and Toffoli gates, as shown in Figure~\ref{fig:c5z_gate_decomp}.
+The \(C5Z\) gate can be decomposed with four ancilla qubits and eight Toffoli gates along with a \(CZ\) gate.
+The implementation of a typical Toffoli gate requires six controlled-\(X\) (\(CX\)) gates, as shown in Figure~\ref{fig:toffoli_decomp_cir} \cite{toffoli_to_cx_decomp}.
+The same logical gate can be realized by replacing the Toffoli gate with a relative-phase Toffoli gate in the decomposition of the multi-controlled-\(Z\) gate \cite{cnz2rptoffoli_gate}.